j3pic/lisp-binary/README.md

 * Strings: NUL-terminated (or an alternative terminator if you need it), Pascal-style counted strings (preceded by an integer giving the length), and fixed-length strings.
 Any encoding supported by FLEXI-STREAMS is supported.
 * Arrays: Fixed-length and Pascal-style counted arrays are directly supported.
 The element-type can be anything you could use elsewhere in the DEFBINARY form.
 The length of the "fixed-length" type of array is evaluated at runtime, and can incorporate the values of other fields.
 * Raw byte buffers.
-They read as integers instead of characters.
+They read as integers instead of characters, and aren't subject to a character-encoding.
 * Offsets to data found later in the file.
 * Other structs declared with DEFBINARY.